SilasReinagel/silasreinagel.github.io/static/delivering/C10_motivating_your_team.md

 The deeper everyone's vested interests are, the better the project will go.

 Ideally, you want to know and align the motivations of your team even before the project begins.
 They should factor into the team you assemble.
-But, as long as the motivations are aligned, it doesn't matter as much if that happens during team formation, or during the project.
+But, as long as the motivations are aligned, it doesn't matter as much if that happens during team formation or during the project.

 ---

 ## Your Motivation Tools

-As the project manager, it's your job to understand the team's motivations and to work with the key stakeholders to ensure they are aligned.
+As the project manager, it's your job to understand the team's motivations and work with the key stakeholders to ensure they are aligned.

 If you don't hold these levers, you need to ensure that there are people who do. .
 And they need to understand where they need to be applied.